Time (magazine): TimePieces NFTs

 TimePieces is a Web3 community NFT initiative from Time.
 It included works from over 40 artists from multiple disciplines.

 Staff

 Richard Stengel was the managing editor from May 2006 to October 2013, when he joined the U.S. State Department.
 Nancy Gibbs was the managing editor from September 2013 until September 2017.
-She was succeeded by Edward Felsenthal, who had been Time's digital editor.
+She was succeeded by Edward Felsenthal, who had been Times digital editor.